 Different Types of Maintenance

 During the autumn and winter months, many owners of outdoor pools decide to close down their pools, but the water still needs to be treated in a process known as ‘winterisation’.
-You can buy your own winterisation kits at around £40, however, if this process is not completed properly then the financial impact can be considerable.
+You can buy your own DIY winterisation kits, however, if this process is not completed properly then the financial impact can be considerable.
 By hiring a professional team to perform this process, you’ll spend more money in the short-term, but you could be saving a substantial amount in the long term.

 Pools should be serviced on either a weekly, fortnightly or monthly basis, either by yourself or with the help of a professional.
 Some of the more basic tasks - like netting and scrubbing - can be done by you at a low cost.
-Pool maintenance kits can be bought for a little as £40, however, more comprehensive equipment, like vacuums and automatic cleaners, can reach into the hundreds and thousands.
+Budget pool maintenance kits can be acquired, however, more comprehensive equipment, like vacuums and automatic cleaners, can cost hundreds or thousands of pounds.

 By working with a professional maintenance company, you can set up a schedule that will ensure your pool stays in great condition all year round.
 They will also be able to be more thorough with other tasks like maintaining water balance and temperature as well as filter changes.